Pritam738/IOU/README.md

 The backend uses express to create the rest endpoins.
 The frontend uses react-konva to create canvas graphics.

+The port and the decimal precision can be configured using node environment variable.

 ### API Information

 <table>